Alex Breckenridge

 Alex Breckenridge (born 17 April 1932 in Buffalo) is a former American marathon runner.

+Breckenridge competed for the Villanova Wildcats track and field team in the NCAA.

-At the 1960 Summer Olympics he finished 30th, and at the 1962 Boston Marathon he finished third.
+At the 1960 Summer Olympics in Rome, Italy, he finished 30th, and at the 1962 Boston Marathon he finished third.

+He was a member of the Victoria Park Amateur Athletic Club in Glasgow.